danielkraeme76/BatchTrimmer/README.md

 This software is provided as **Freeware**.
 - Free of charge for personal use
-- Redistribution, publication, or upload is **strictly prohibited**
+- non-commercial distribution is possible
 - No warranty, no liability

 See [LICENSE.txt](./LICENSE.txt) for full details.